 My sister bought me some PHB Ethical Beauty products for Christmas.
-I was so excited because there a family run business, natural, free from nasties and cruelty free.
+I was so excited because they’re a family run business, natural, free from nasties and cruelty-free.
 They also donate 20% of their net profits to charities so the company sounded right up my street.

 My sister got me three products.
 The All in One Natural Mascara (shade black), the BB Botanical Cream (medium) and the Organic Lip Glaze (shade Mulberry).